-8. Public Awareness
+7. Public Awareness

 In the area of public awareness, the Division's theme is "Stay Out and Stay Alive."
 This message is carried to the public through several mediums, including an 11-minute "Stay Out, Stay Alive" video, informational brochures, and curriculum guides targeting fourth-grade students.
-These guides have been distributed to every school and library in Nevada.
+These guides have been distributed to every school and library in Nevada as well as downloadable from the Division's website.
 At presentations, conferences and other statewide events "Stay Out, Stay Alive" handouts, bumper stickers, hard hat stickers, buttons, pencils, and other items are distributed.
-These materials also reach thousands of Nevada school children and adults each year through educational presentations by Division Staff.
+These materials also reach thousands of Nevada school children and adults each year through educational presentations by Division staff.

-In 2017 the Division staff gave 345 presentations in Carson City, Clark, Douglas, Elko, Lyon, Nye, Storey and Washoe counties to more than 13,466 students, teachers and members of the public.
-The presentations target K-12 student science nights, classrooms, student career fairs, prospector club meetings, professional association meetings, outdoor recreation events and the annual Earth Science Education workshops for teachers, co-sponsored by the Nevada Mining Association.
-The Division also mailed an AML Mini Unit detailing Nevada's historic mining legacy to every 4th grade class in Nevada.
-This project-based learning Mini-Unit was developed in cooperation with Alice Maxwell Elementary school in Sparks and includes applicable Core Standards to every 4th Grade class in Nevada.
+In 2018 the Division staff gave 327 presentations statewide.
+Presentations target K-12 student science nights, classrooms, student career fairs, prospector club meetings, professional association meetings, outdoor recreation events, media interviews, and the annual Earth Science Education workshops for teachers.
+The Division provides an AML exercise detailing Nevada's historic mining legacy to every fourth grade class in Nevada.
+This project-based learning module was developed in cooperation with Alice Maxwell Elementary school in Sparks and includes applicable Core Standards to every fourth grade class in Nevada.

-9. Performance Indicators
+8. Performance Indicators

-Figure 9 shows the reported incidents by year and cumulative securings in Nevada since the inception of the program The Legislature requires state agencies to have performance indicators in place for major programs.
-For the abandoned mine lands public safety program, the indicators consist of the following:
+Figure 7 shows the reported incidents by year and cumulative securings in Nevada since the inception of the program.
+The Legislatively-approved performance indicators, for the abandoned mine lands public safety program are:

-- Maintain the percentage of secured hazardous mine openings relative to the number of hazardous mine openings investigated and ranked at a minimum of 70%.
-The Division finished 2017 at 80.7% secured. - Maintain the number of public awareness and education presentations concerning the Nevada mineral industry and abandoned mines at a minimum of 12 per year per staff member.
-The Division staff averaged 31 presentations per staff member.
+- 1. Maintain the percentage of secured hazardous mine openings relative to the number of hazardous mine openings investigated and ranked at a minimum of 70%.
+The Division finished 2018 at 80% secured. - 2.
+Maintain the number of public awareness and education presentations concerning the Nevada mineral industry and abandoned mines at a minimum of 18 per year per staff member.
+The Division staff averaged 30 presentations per staff member in 2018.

-10. Summary
+9. Summary

-2017 was one of the most productive years in the history of the Division's program.
-The introduction of the winter intern program and the field accessible AML database that allows for on-site digital data collection has greatly increased productivity.
-Maintaining strong relationships with federal land management agencies, the Nevada mining industry, and numerous volunteers proved vital in the advancement of the program.
-Despite the growing population of citizens that recreate on public lands in Nevada, there has been a decrease in the number of reported safety incidents from abandoned mine hazards in the state.
-The efforts of Nevada's AML public safety program has clearly helped save lives and decrease incidents in Nevada.
-The Division encourages the public to report hazards using the Report of an Abandoned Mine Hazard form, found in Appendix B, or available on the Division's website minerals.nv.gov
+2018 was another productive year for the Division's AML program.
+The Division set the new record of 134 permanent closures completed in one calendar year.
+The Division continued streamlining field work with digital data collection, the use of unmanned aerial systems, and the field accessible database.
+Maintaining strong relationships with federal and county land management agencies, the mining industry, and numerous volunteers proved vital in the advancement of the program.
+Despite growth in population and increased recreation on public lands in Nevada, there has been a decrease in the number of reported safety incidents from abandoned mine hazards in the state.
+The efforts of Nevada's AML public safety program have clearly helped save lives and decrease incidents.
+The public can report hazards using the Report of an Abandoned Mine Hazard form, Appendix D or through the Division's website.

-11. Acknowledgements
+10. Acknowledgements

-We would like to recognize: John Callan and the entire Nevada BLM AML staff for their commitment and assistance; Ken Maas, Humboldt-Toiyabe National Forest, for all of his inventory and closure work on USFS land; the AML closure crew of the Bureau of Reclamation for their work throughout the state; Jason Williams and the entire Nevada Department of Wildlife AML survey crews for their statewide efforts.
-I would also like to bring attention to and thank all of the claimants and land holders who work with the Division to secure AML sites statewide.
-Thank you to everyone who contributed to another successful year.
+We would like to recognize: John Callan and the entire Nevada BLM AML staff for their commitment and assistance; Ken Maas, Humboldt-Toiyabe National Forest, for all of his inventory and closure work on USFS land; the AML closure crew of the Bureau of Reclamation for their work throughout the state; Jason Williams and the entire Nevada Department of Wildlife AML survey crews for their statewide efforts; Stefanie Ferrazzano with Clark County Desert Conservation Program, and Krynn Williams with Clark County Real Property.
+We would also like to bring attention to and thank all of the claimants and land owners who work with the Division to secure AML sites statewide.